FMInference/H2O/README.md

 ## Overview

-Large Language Models (LLMs), despite their recent impressive accomplishments, are notably cost prohibitive to deploy, particularly for applications involving long-content generation, such as dialogue systems and story writing.
+Large Language Models (LLMs), despite their recent impressive accomplishments, are notably cost-prohibitive to deploy, particularly for applications involving long-content generation, such as dialogue systems and story writing.
 Often, a large amount of transient state information, referred to as the KV cache, is stored in GPU memory in addition to model parameters, scaling linearly with the sequence length and batch size.
 In this paper, we introduce a novel approach for implementing the KV cache which